Install and update Chromium for Linux

 You can use the hostname of the HTTP server instead of the IP address so long as the ActiveGate host can resolve the hostname.

-Once you've installed Chromium in this way from a custom repository, it can only be autoupdated.
-See Chromium autoupdate from a custom repository for details and update alternatives.
+Once you've installed the browser in this way from a custom repository, it can only be autoupdated.
+See Browser autoupdate from a custom repository in Manage private Synthetic locations for details and update alternatives.

-If you've enabled a custom, local repository for Chromium installation, Chromium can only be autoupdated.
-Follow this procedure to autoupdate Chromium via the same custom repository.
+If you've enabled a custom, local repository for the browser installation, the browser can only be autoupdated.
+Follow this procedure to autoupdate the browser via the same custom repository.

 [synthetic]